xufeishao/Python-Data-Visualization-and-Analysis/README.md

 # Python-Data-Visualization-and-Analysis

+## Overview
 Data Analysis for a food delivery business based in Ireland ‘Happy Deliveries.’

+## Tasks
+Data visualization for reporting.

+Answer questions about business performance.

+Provide supporting data for marketing campaigns.

+## Datasets
-Two datasets were provided: orders & customers
+Two datasets are provided: orders and customers.

-Tasks: Data visualization in Python for reporting, find out the data needed for the marketing department.
+orders: Contains details of orders placed with Happy Deliveries from 2021 & 2022.

+customers: Loyalty card customers of Happy Deliveries which contains customer details.

+## Scope
+Data preparation

+Data analysis

+Conclusion

+.